Times change and my website needed to change too. To see the 2020 update of this page click this link

 How Will My Veterinarian Determine If My Pet is Anemic ?

 Regenerative anemias are those in which the pet's body is producing new red blood cells to replace those that were lost.
-That implies that blood is leaking from its circulation somewhere or pooling in an organ such as the spleen (splenomegaly) and that your pet still has the capacity to produce new red blood cells.
+That implies that blood is leaking from its circulation or body somewhere or pooling in an organ such as the spleen (one cause of splenomegaly) and that your pet still has the capacity to produce new red blood cell replacements.
 Sometimes, the cause is a sudden major blood loss - like that occurring after a large wound or accident.
 At other times, it is a slow and steady blood loss - like that which accompanies stomach or intestinal ulcers.
+In other cases, regenerative anemias are due to heavy burdens of intestinal parasites such as hookworms.
 Many of these regenerative anemia cases have a better outcome than non-regenerative anemias in which the pet's body is no longer able to produce new red blood cells because of an underlying health problem.
 Veterinarians almost always run blood serum analyses (blood chemistries) and a white blood cell counts on anemic animals to help them determine the cause of the problem.

 Blood Loss Anemia